domeniconappo/smfr/README.md

 flask db upgrade
 ```

-On dockerized server, once the migrations are under SCM:
+On dockerized server, once the migrations are under SCM and the service `restserver` has started:

 ```bash
 docker exec restserver flask db upgrade